- Workers Compensation Act 1987

 The Standards should be read in conjunction with the requirements of the workers compensation legislation, regulation and guidelines.

-Specific references to relevant legislative provisions or relevant links are made throughout.
 Words used in the Standards of Practice have the same meaning as the words contained in the NSW workers compensation legislation.

 The overarching claims management principles and standard principles apply to all claims from 1 January 2019.
 The principles will continue to apply until SIRA amends, revokes or replaces them in whole or in part.